Why Is Your Attitude Important during Times of Change?

 Your attitude can be your best defense against making your greatest fears about change come true.
 Like in sports, attitude is everything.
-Ask yourself this question – Would you rather be on a team with a winning attitude with less talent or one with more ability but a poor attitude?
+Ask yourself, would you rather be on a team with a winning attitude with less talent or one with more ability but a poor attitude?
 Which team do you think would have the greatest chances of success?

 Similarly, what kind of attitude would you want the people you have to work with?
-Similar to the attitude of teammates within a sports team.
 Do you want to work with someone who has nothing more than a survival attitude and just doing what is necessary to get by?
 Probably not, and neither do the people you work with either.

 The funny thing about attitudes is that we can often see other people’s attitudes more easily than our own.
 This is particularly true when it comes to bad attitudes.
 It may seem that everyone else might be commenting about someone’s poor attitude, but that individual is oblivious that a problem even exists.
-Sometimes we need to take an introspective look at ourselves to understand better how others may perceive us.
+Sometimes, we need to take an introspective look at ourselves to understand better how others may perceive us.
 This needs to begin with some personal assessment of ourselves.
-The following Change Attitude Self-Assessment can help you gain this better understanding and help you see yourself as others do.

 Your attitude determines how others see you.
 However, sometimes it may be for you to understand how others perceive your attitude.
-The following Attitude during Change Management Assessment is designed to help you understand your attitude as seen by others in the organization.
+The following assessment is designed to help you understand your attitude as seen by others in the organization.

 1. Daily